rskottap/imfind/FINDME.md

 Recommended `python>=3.11`.

 For GPU usage, if available, make sure CUDA is installed and setup.
 Follow installation guides [here](https://docs.nvidia.com/cuda/#installation-guides).

+Run `pip3 install imfind` to install.

+Can also clone this repo and run `make develop` to install in editable mode.

 ---
 ### Usage